nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add task member and provides task name and task deadline
+1. User requests to add task and provides task name, task deadline and assignee(s)
 2. TruthTable adds the task to the list of tasks

    Use case ends.